cml87/SpringCore_111_forJenkins/README.md

 However, if we want to inject through constructor, we should annotate all our beans with `@Component` and leave the configuration class empty and only annotated with `@ComponentScan` (this is what I discovered experimenting, the hybrid approach didn't work for me in this case).
 This is the most convenient way: going with autowiring and using the stereotype annotations to define our beans.

 #### Autowiring: constructor injection
 When we want to do autowire by constructor we annotate the constructor with `@Autowired`.
-Then the types of wiring we can do (type, name etc.) follow the same rules as for setter injection, which we discuss below.
-All the beans needed to successfully do the dependency injection need to be defined with `@Component` (or some stereotype annotation), and there should be Java configuration class with the `@ComponentScan`.
+Then the types of wiring we can do (type, name etc.) follows the same rules as for setter injection, which we discuss below.
+Spring will call the constructor passing in for the parameters the assignment compatible beans it finds in the IoC container.
+Candidate beans for the parameters need to be annotated with `@Component` (or some stereotype annotation), and there should be a Java configuration class with the `@ComponentScan` to do the component scan (or do it through xml).

 If we do constructor injection, i.e. we use the constructor of a bean to set its dependencies, and these dependencies are of <u>primitive types</u>, we need to pass values for them somehow to the constructor.
-In this case, other than the `@Autowire` annotation in the constructor, we use `@Value` to pass the values to the constructor parameter.
+In this case, other than the `@Autowired` annotation in the constructor, we use `@Value` to pass the values to the constructor parameter.
 ```java
 @Component("user")
 public class User {